Thealoner/123-Essential-JavaScript-Interview-Questions/README.md

 globalVar = abc
 ```

 ## Question 5.
-Write a mul function which will properly when invoked as below syntax.
+Write a `mul` function which will return the following values when invoked as shown below.

 ```javascript
 console.log(mul(2)(3)(4)); // output : 24